Muninder Adavelli

 This process does not ensure that your personal information is entirely removed from the Florida Residents Directory and Google Search.
 You can keep an eye on your listing to see the progress.

-Data brokers like Florida Residents Directory get ahold of your personal information through public records such as state databases.
+Data brokers like Florida Residents Directory get your personal information through public records like state databases.

 It may seem like no big deal.
 However, data brokers hold millions of records, making them a constant subject of cyberattacks like hacking and identity theft.